Claudia Morgado Escanilla: Career

 Her documentary short Unbound won the Teddy award from the Berlin International Film Festival, Best Foreign Film at the Festival de Femmes in Paris, The Isabella Lindell Award at the Ann Arbour Film Festival, The Jury Award at the Northwest Film Festival and a Certificate of Merit from the Chicago International Film Festival.
 Subsequently, Unbound has been invited to over 100 film festivals and purchased by the video archives of thirty universities.

-Morgado continued to create award-winning short films.
+Morgado continued to create short films.
 In 1996, Claudia directed Angustia (Anguish).
 Produced as part of a collaboration effort by Cineworks Independent Filmmaker's society, Angustia screened at over 50 festivals earning the Jury Award at the Yorkton Film Festival and a Special Mention at the Festival of Nations in the Czech Republic.
 In 1997, Claudia directed the erotic short Sabor a Mi (Savour Me), an official selection for festivals in Montreal, Berlin and Sundance.
 It received the Jury Award at the Northwest Film Festival, the Audience Award at Festival de Femmes in Paris, The Best Cinematography at Images in Toronto and a Special Mention in Turin, Inside Out, and Out on Screen.

 In 2002, Morgado returned to the West Coast to co-write and direct Bitten.
 This short film went on to win Best Director and Best Supporting Actress at the New York International Film and Video Festival and the Women in Film Award at the Vancouver International Film Festival.

 No Bikini, a short film financed by the Canada Council, the BC Arts Council and Cineworks was completed in 2009.
 The films screened at many international festivals including The Berlin International Film Festival, TIFF, The Montreal World Film Festival and VIFF.
 It received over 18 awards and Special mentions including the Grand Jury Prize at the PlanetOut Festival.
 The award was announced at the Sundance film festival of the same year.
 Claudia’s contributions to film have been recognized both on and off the festival circuit.

 In 2003, UBC Press published the book Women Filmmaker’s Refocusing, which contained a chapter entitled: Beyond the Homeland: Latino-Canadian Film and the Work of Claudia Morgado.
 Claudia was nominated for the Shavick Award for most promising Western Canadian Filmmaker.
 In 2005, the National Archives of Canada requested copies of Claudia’s award-winning films to be added to their permanent collection.